 You don't need any tickets or passes (besides subway fare) to participate in the crawl.
 A properly equipped travel pack will do you wonders though.

 Phone, wallet, keys.
 Never leave home without them.

 Comfortable shoes.
 You'll be on your feet for most of the day.
 We don't want you to be literally crawling at the end of it.

 A bag or two.
 Something to carry your essentials.
 You don't necessarily have to bring a bag to carry your purchases.
 If there's anything yarn shops love (besides yarn) it's bags.
-You can pick up one of Knitty City's Boat Tote bags (modeled by Brooklyn Boy Knits's Louis Boria above) for $36 ($40 and 10% off during the crawl!)
+We have the official NYC Yarn Crawl Tote for $20 and we'll throw in a Knitty City Enamel Pin for free.
+You can pick up one of Knitty City's Boat Tote bags (modeled by Brooklyn Boy Knits's Louis Boria above) for $36 ($40 and 10% off during the crawl).

 Knit/crochetwear.
 You can't really expect us to believe you're going to yarn crawl and NOT wear your latest project.
 Now's the time to show off what you've been working on!

 Face masks and hand sanitizer.
-We're still in a pandemic and shops will be crowded during the crawl.
+Masking is optional at Knitty City, but every store will have its own policies.
+We ask that you do what makes you feel comfortable and respect your neighbor's choices.
+CoVid's still going around and shops will be crowded during the crawl.
 Make sure you're equipped to protect yourself and your fellow crawlers.
-If you don't have a mask on hand or it becomes damaged, just ask for a new one.
-We'll get you one.
+If you don't have a mask on hand or it becomes damaged, just ask and we'll get you a new one.
 Stay safe and stay healthy.